ra1u/redis-dart/README.md

 ## Fast

-It can made  110K SET or GET operations per second - tested locally on my laptop with i5 processor and [debian](https://www.debian.org/) OS, This is code that yields such result and can give you first impression
+It can execute and process more than 100K SET or GET operations per second - tested on my laptop.
+This is code that yields such result and can give you first impression

     import 'package:redis/redis.dart';